artur-29/RSA-accelerator/README.md

 # RSA-accelerator
 RSA crypto-engine targeting Intel FPGAs

-Created as part of 3rd Year Project by Artur Folwarczny.
+Created as part of 3rd Year Project at University of Manchester Department of EEE by Artur Folwarczny.

 A low-resource, serial RSA engine for Intel FPGA Cyclone V. Mainly suitable for public key operations, implements RSAEP from PKCS #1.
 Private key operations also work when the key is defined as a pair.
 This is suboptimal, however, since this engine does not use CRT.